 Research has shown that entrepreneurship can be a lonely journey.
 It is, however, mostly ignored and rarely discussed.
 Unsurprisingly, perhaps, the Gallup Wellbeing Index reports higher levels of stress in business owners than amongst other workers.
-Very often there is no time to create new social relationships to share the joys of success as well as the burdens of sole responsibility for the success and failure of a business.
+Very often, there is no time to create new social relationships to share the joys of success.
+Nor is there time to share the burdens of having sole responsibility for the success and failure of a business.

-Here are four things that can help combat loneliness:
+Here are four things that can help combat loneliness in business:

 - Grow and nurture an online community of like-minded individuals.
 Social Media is not just for selling or marketing.
 Instead, deploy it to connect with other like-minded individuals through Facebook groups and communities, LinkedIn Groups, Instagram hashtags, and twitter lists.

 - Go out and network, and make real-world human connections.
 It is very crucial as solo entrepreneurs to also form real-world connections, even if it is just a quick catch-up over a cup of coffee.
 Networking events are very useful not just to create business links and connections, but also to get the sense of community and find a support network.
 Here is a list of business networks and networking groups in the UK.

 - Celebrate achievements as much as focus on the to-do lists.
 Often, there is a tendency to focus on the long list of things to do rather be joyful over the little successes.
 When you achieve something, why not go out with family and friends to celebrate?
 Or take your team out for lunch or dinner?
 On that thought, here is an article about how to employ great staff and then trust them.